What is hives

 When mechanical stimuli act on your skin, hives may also break out.

 The most common form is urticaria factitia, or skin pruritus.
 The rash is caused by shear forces, such as when fabric scratches, rubs or rubs.
 Then, within minutes, the typical wheals form and the skin itches.
 The rash persists between two and eight hours.
 In the case of the special form Urticaria factitia tarda, the characteristic rash appears with a delay of at least 30 minutes to a maximum of four hours after the irritation.
-Pressure urticaria, which is a result of clothing that is too tight, for example because you have buckled your belt too tightly, also occurs with a time delay of four to eight hours.
+Pressure urticaria, in which prolonged pressure acts on the skin (e.g. tight belts, rucksack straps or heavy carrying), also occurs with a time delay of four to eight hours.
 If hives develop as a result of vibration, for example when you work with a percussion drill, it is vibratory urticaria.

-Why the mast cells in your skin increasingly release the messenger substance histamine has not yet been conclusively clarified.
+Why the mast cells in your skin release an increased amount of the messenger substance histamine has not yet been conclusively clarified.
 The mechanical stimulus is the trigger, but the actual causes usually remain obscure.
-Suspected are about
+In most cases, no additional underlying disease can be detected.
+Other causes are only discussed in individual cases.

 Temperature stimuli: cold urticaria, heat urticaria, light urticaria

 Cold urticaria occurs when you have contact with cold water, ice, or cold metals.
-Symptoms may be localized or over a large area.
+The symptoms can be localized or widespread.

 This form of hives resulting from exposure to cold, such as after jumping into ice-cold water, can be life-threatening.
-This is because anaphylaxis (anaphylactic shock) can occur, i.e. an excessive reaction of the immune system.
-This complication is very rare.
+In rare cases of cold urticaria, rapid exposure to cold can trigger a generalized reaction up to anaphylaxis (anaphylactic shock), i.e. an excessive reaction of the immune system.

 In most cases, cold urticaria has no underlying other disease.
 In individual cases, for example, infections or chronic inflammations are identified as triggers; however, this is rather the exception.

 Heat urticaria, in turn, is the result of exposure to heat.
+There is also light urticaria.
 Both natural daylight and UVA radiation, for example in a solarium or from a halogen lamp, can trigger light urticaria.

 You can recognize hives by the following typical symptoms: